LGBTQ themes in horror fiction

-LGBT themes in horror fiction refers to sexuality in horror fiction that can often focus on LGBTQ+ characters and themes within various forms of media.
-It may deal with characters who are coded as or who are openly LGBTQ+, or it may deal with themes or plots that are specific to gender and sexual minorities.
-Depending on when it was made, it may contain open statements of gender variance, sexuality, same-sex sexual imagery, same-sex love or affection or simply a sensibility that has special meaning to LGBTQ+ people.
+LGBTQ themes in horror fiction refers to sexuality in horror fiction that can often focus on LGBTQ characters and themes within various forms of media.
+It may deal with characters who are coded as or who are openly LGBTQ, or it may deal with themes or plots that are specific to gender and sexual minorities.

+Depending on when it was made, it may contain open statements of gender variance, sexuality, same-sex sexual imagery, same-sex love or affection or simply a sensibility that has special meaning to LGBTQ people.